 Cut the boring stuff.
 Ruthlessly.
 If you cut the boring stuff, by definition what’s left is good.
 And good will keep them watching.
 How do you interview to get good, intriguing material?
 A few more tips will help:

 Nothing is off-limits in an interview.
 Your customer hates your company?
 No worries, let her say it.
 “I would rather die than buy a Maytag washer” would be an incredibly intriguing way to start a Maytag company video.
 If you decide not to use it, that’s fine too.
 But edit later- not during the interview.

 Follow your true curiosity.
 I was doing a video about type 2 diabetes, and the woman I was interviewing mentioned that drinking exacerbated her condition.
 I was curious, so I asked how much she drank.
 “About 6 or 10 beers a day,” came the reply.
 Suddenly I had a whole lot more to ask her, and it was all interesting.

 Follow your true boredom.
 If you’re bored, the audience will be bored.
 Take a moment, change directions.
 Don’t be afraid to gently interrupt and re-direct.
 There’s something interesting about everyone.
 Your job is to find it.

 Ask for stories and you’ll get stories.
 “Then what happened?” is one of the great story questions of all time.
 “How did that go?”
 “What happened after Jennifer closed the sale?”
 “How did your coworkers react to the product?”
 “Tell me about a day with our printer.”
 Good stories are always intriguing.

-What’s most interesting about aiming for intrigue is that the structure you’ll build to make your your interview videos more intriguing makes them work even if the audience knows the answer.
+As a bonus, the structure you build to intrigue your audience keeps them interested even if they know the answer.
 The Sixth Sense is still a great movie the 5th time, even if you know the surprise ending.
 And knowing Kane’s boyhood sled was named “Rosebud” won’t keep you from following the journey.